mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 Zen is sometimes misunderstood by people because we don’t have a particular object which is called a divine entity, which is called God, which is called soul, or whatever you say.
 No object.

-So, very naturally, in the [Buddhistic](glossary#buddhistic ) world, it might be easier for us to lose what is called faith ... it's pretty easy, because there is nothing to depend on.
+So, very naturally, in the [Buddhistic](glossary#buddhistic ) world, it might be easier for us to lose what is called faith ... it’s pretty easy, because there is nothing to depend on.

 We *want* [something].
 But usually if you see something you want to depend on objectively, that is something different from your daily life – because we always have to research what it is.
 [Buddha](glossary#buddha) or [Avalokiteshvara](glossary#avalokiteshvara), whatever it is: you very naturally want to research what it is.
-That is [ontology](glossary#ontology), philosophy, psychology: "What is it?"
+That is [ontology](glossary#ontology), philosophy, psychology: “What is it?”
 Always this question comes up.
 And that question really prevents you from releasing and forgetting [yourself], and throwing into Buddha’s home, very naturally.

 [The question] is important, but you cannot be obsessed with it.
 That’s why Buddhas and \[[ancestors](glossary#ancestor)] constantly say, get 100 points.
 If you want to perform gymnastics, get 100 points.
 How?
 Right now, right here, what should you do?
 Jump in.
 This is very practical, ... because it is not an ontological project, it is something you have to communicate with very closely in your daily life.